pranavrajaram/lights-out/README.md

 For our final model, we added three features to the baseline.
 They are as follows:
  - `CAUSE.CATEGORY`: We chose to include the cause category of the power outage because we thought it would help the model determine severity of outages.
 However, we had to be careful, as several of the causes would not be valid because we would only know about them after the outage occurred (for example, an intentional attack).
 So, we used a FunctionTransformer to effectively binarize the column so it had a value of 1 if the cause category was 'severe weather', as we would likely know about an incoming storm beforehand.
 The remaining values were 0.
  - `MONTH`: We wanted to include month as a feature because our hypothesis test showed that there is evidence to suggest that month had an impact on customers affected.
 Specifically, we noticed that the spring months (April, May, June) had by far the lowest amount of customers affected.
 So, we again used a FunctionTransformer to binarize the `MONTH` column, such that fall, winter, and summer months had a value of 1 while spring months had a value of 0.
- - `POPULATION`: We thought populate would be effective as a feature because it gave a better sense of the total number of customers in the area of the outage, as we cannot solely rely on urban population percetage to give us an understanding of the people who could potentially be affected.
+ - `POPULATION`: We thought populate would be effective as a feature because it gave a better sense of the total number of customers in the area of the outage.
 We did not perform any feature engineering on this column as it was already quantitative.
-States with higher populations have a greater chance of having more total customers affected, making this feature valuable.
+States with higher populations likely have a greater chance of having more customers affected since there are more total customers in general, making this feature valuable.

 We chose to use a Random Forest Regressor for the final model as opposed to a Linear Regression.
 We thought that the Random Forest model would be better because it is better at handling nonlinear relationships between the features and target variable.
 Additionally, the Random Forest would be more robust towards outliers, which certainly exist within our data considering the wide range of the target column.
 The Random Forest Regressor would also be better at avoiding overfitting to the training data, and handles potential multicollinerarity between features.